-At the Icahn School of Medicine at Mount Sinai, we want the physicians we train to be lifelong learners, growing and adapting as medicine evolves.
+At the Icahn School of Medicine at Mount Sinai (ISMMS), we want the physicians we train to be lifelong learners, growing and adapting as medicine evolves.
 This will help you provide the highest possible quality of medical care, and to experience your own intellectual fulfillment as well.

 Within the four years, you have many opportunities to enrich your education, though the demands of required coursework and clinical responsibilities may limit your choices.
 This is why a growing number of students elect to spend a full year carrying out a scholarly project.